GatorSethBarber/SoftwareEngineeringGroup24/Sprint3.md

 ### Get Matching Gift Cards

-Get all (basic information about) the gift cards that match certain search conditions
+Get all (basic information about) the gift cards that match certain search conditions.
+Searching by issuing company is the only permitted search.

 Verb: GET